euphorie/osha.oira/prototype/_tool/private-security-eu/2014-02-28-each-sitting-workstation-is-adjustable-to-the-worker.md

 ---
 layout: risk
 fid: each-sitting-workstation-is-adjustable-to-the-worker
-classes: unvisited
+classes: answered risk
-number: "1.3.5"
+number: "2.2.3.5"
-parent_id: commercial-manned-guarding-work-equipment
+parent_id: mobile-partrolling--intervention-after-alarm-baker-street-work-equipment
 title: "Each sitting workstation is adjustable to the worker."
 problem_description: "Not each sitting workstation is adjustable to the worker."
 description: "<p class='MsoNormal'>Prolonged periods of <strong>working while sitting down </strong>(e.g. counter/reception work, computer work)<strong>, </strong>often<strong> in front of screens/monitors</strong> (e.g. activities in alarm control centres and certain access control posts) may cause pain in the back, neck, shoulders, arms, legs, ...
 These health complaints can lead to lengthy sickness.</p>&#13;